ibm-cloud-architecture/icp-admin-bootcamp/labs/Lab 02 Private Docker Registry.md

 The `-t` option in the above build command instructs Docker to add a `tag` to the image that it builds.
 The "." indicates that the Dockerfile to use to build the Docker image is located in the current directory.
 After the Docker image is successfully created, you do not see the resulting image in the current directory.
 Docker build stores the newly created Docker image in the `local` Docker repository.
 The `local` Docker repository is a repository that resides on the server on which you execute the Docker build command.

-2. After the build is complete, use the Docker `images` command to view the contents of the local Docker repository.
+2. After the build is complete, use the `docker images` command to view the contents of the local Docker repository.

 ```
 root@icp2103master:~/HelloFromLiberty# docker images | grep demoicp